CHDRucf/SJD-Quotes-Processor/algorithm/readme.md

 - A connection to the project database, which will most likely require being on the [UCF VPN](https://ucf.service-now.com/ucfit?id=kb_article&sys_id=ff89f4764f45e200be64f0318110c763) and having a user account on the project server for SSH tunnelling purposes
+- The rapidfuzz Python module, which the algorithm uses for its fuzzy search, has additional dependencies.
+These can be found on its [PyPi page](https://pypi.org/project/rapidfuzz/) (scroll to the section labeled "Requirements") or its [GitHub page](https://github.com/maxbachmann/rapidfuzz#requirements) (direct link)
+- The python-Levenshtein module may not initially work.
+If it throws errors, try replacing it with [this package](https://pypi.org/project/python-Levenshtein-wheels/)

 ## Set Up
 Install [pipenv](https://pypi.org/project/pipenv/):